 The event organiser will be able to see how many people have responded via the dashboard on the event admin side.

 By selecting the 'tickets' option, you will be able to add free tickets to your event.
-This may be important if your event is free but you want to limit the numbers of people attending (eg to comply with fire regulations, covid restrictions or your temporary event licence requirements),.
+This may be important if your event is free but you want to limit the numbers of people attending (eg to comply with fire regulations, covid restrictions or your temporary event licence requirements).

 You will then be able to select the ticket type of 'free' and add your description & the quantity available.
 You can edit these fields at a later date, or delete the ticket so long as at least 1 ticket remains.